Clicky Skip to Content

 Release pressure and its duration.

-Release usually takes about 10-20 minutes, depending on what and when you cook.
+Release usually takes 10-20 minutes, depending on what and when you cook.
 Quick-release is much faster than natural release, but very thin foods like soups can take 10 to 15 minutes to cook.

-Just make sure the Instant Pot recipe you use allows for natural release over time, as the remaining heat can still cook food while the steam is being released, at the risk of overcooking.
-Since the natural release process takes time to depressurize the Instant Pot, it is recommended to use it primarily for liquid foods such as soups or foamy foods such as beans, potatoes, and oatmeal.
-Quick-release simply means that the Instant Pot naturally releases pressure (slowly) over a period of time (usually 10-15 minutes) and then sets the pressure release/quick release valve to the “reset” position to quickly release any residual pressure.
+Ensure the Instant Pot recipe allows for natural release over time, as the remaining heat can still cook food while the steam is being released, at the risk of overcooking.
+Since the natural release process takes time to depressurize the Instant Pot, it is recommended primarily for liquid foods such as soups or foamy foods such as beans, potatoes, and oatmeal.

-Just turn the vent knob and steam will come out, which takes up to 2 minutes.
+Just turn the vent knob, and steam will come out, which takes up to 2 minutes.
 The steam will slowly come out on its own after 10-30 minutes, depending on the water content of the food inside.
-When the liquid inside the sealed pot is heated, steam is generated which increases the pressure in the pot, causing the food to cook two to three times faster than normal.

 If you are wondering Can You Get Sick From Eating Paper, take a look at my other article after you finish this one.

-As the pressure builds up, the float valve eventually closes in the closed position to keep the pressure inside, and drops again after cooking.
+As the pressure builds up, the float valve eventually closes in the closed position to keep the pressure inside and drops again after cooking.
 When the pressure drops, the float valve lowers, informing you that the lid can be opened.
-Wait for the float valve to drop and the pressure to drop on its own.
-You will know that the pressure is completely released as soon as the float valve (silver or red push pin at the top of the cap) is down again.

-The pot will beep again when the pressure is gone and the lid can be safely opened.
-Never put your hand or any other object on the steam release valve (pressurized steam heats up above boiling point, hot enough to burn your skin badly) and first take the slow cooker outside unless you are sure the contents are splattering (or if you really don’t want your kitchen to smell like what you’ve cooked).
+NOTE: Never put your hand or any other object on the steam release valve (pressurized steam heats up above boiling point, hot enough to burn your skin badly), and first take the slow cooker outside unless you are sure the contents are splattering (or if you don’t want your kitchen to smell like what you’ve cooked).

 How Do I Know When Natural Release is Done?